caraya/reading-experience/psp.md

 # Long form publishing with progressive subcompact applications

-For the past few months I’ve been working on a set of instructor-led courses on how to build progressive web applications.
+For the past few months I’ve been working at Google building a set of instructor-led courses on how to build progressive web applications.
 This has made me think of how to push some of these concepts into what I call “Progressive subcompact publications”.
-These concepts are different than ePub Next and [5doc](http://www.5doc.org/) each of wich have issues that are hard to overcome:
+These concepts are different than ePub Next and any number of formats vining for use, each of wich have issues that are hard to overcome:

 * They seek to replace the installed EPUB (and Kindle) user base.
 Since most users of iBooks and Kindles are locked in to their devices and readers this is not a good idea
 * There will never be uniform buy in to new specs or ways to publish content and, unless you can get a majority of publishers to implement your specification, schema or idea you will be competing with a behemoth that is very slow to evolve (not questioning the reasons, just making a statement)